dhodges47/PhidgetSBC-Rover/README.md

 ```
 Click the source control icon and then "create repository" from the top menu.

-This will create a git repository and will stage all the files that have been generated or added to your new application.
+This will create a local git repository and will stage all the files that have been generated or added to your new application.

 Then Enter a commit message like "Initial Commit" and click cmd-enter to initialize all your files in source control.